alessandrocuzzocrea/garden/src/notes/designing-games.md

 - To truly horrify players, you must disturb them on a deeper level.

 **Emotion through sexual signals**
-- Humans are genetically programmed to pay attention to sexual signals.
+- Humans naturally respond to sexual signals.
-- Those are easy and effective way to bring the player attention.
+- These signals can capture a player's attention quickly and effectively.
-- Downsides: cheap and gratuitous sexual signals may cheapens the whole experience and may also be off putting for certain players.
+- However, using cheap or excessive sexual signals can detract from the overall experience and may turn off some players.

 #### The Fiction Layer
 - Fiction and mechanics each create different kinds of emotions.